watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 6: 2017-Jan-07

+**Today's Progress** Created second and third DB tables, and linked these through foreign keys.
+Wrote code to extract the overall monthly performance percentages.
+Stored these in the Percentages table.
+Amended the main table so that it stores fewer fields but a pointer to the Periods table in which I store the definition of years, periods and dates covered by each report.

+**Thoughts** A couple of hours well spent.

 ### Day 5: 2017-Jan-06

 **Today's Progress** Added and tested code to create a SQLite database and populate the main table of monthly data per station.
 Still to create a linked table to store both the period definition (e.g. 9 = 13 Nov to 10 Dec) and the overall network performance